 Beyond the basics on how to wear suspenders listed above:

 - Don’t wear your suspenders with a belt: This also applies if you’re wearing suspender pants.
-Essentially, due to their origins, suspenders worn with a belt are redundant, even if you’re putting them on for decorative purposes.
+Essentially, due to their origins, suspenders worn with a belt are kind of redundant, even if you’re putting them on for decorative purposes.

 - Match your suspenders’ material to your shoes: Putting on a set of leather suspenders?
 Make sure you’re not wearing a set of canvas lace-ups.
 In reverse, if you’re dressing up for a formal occasion, keep your textile suspenders in the closet.

 - Understand the difference between shapes: If the suspenders cross in the back, they have an X-shape, and if there’s no crossing at all, front and back, they use an H configuration.
 Y suspenders meet at mid-back and travel down to the waistband in a strangle line.
-Of these three styles, Y suspenders deliver the most modern silhouette, H has more of a vintage look, and an X style has retained more of a practical reputation.
+Of these three styles, Y suspenders have the most modern silhouette, H has more of a vintage look, and an X style has kept more of a practical reputation.

 How To Wear Suspenders With Style